8 Social Media Safety Tips and the Safest Social Media Apps in 2025

 2. Be careful about what you post online

-Although it may seem harmless, this basic information can be used by cybercriminals to answer security questions or even figure out your password.
+Although it may seem harmless, basic information (like the name of your first pet, your middle name, and your favorite musical artist) can be used by cybercriminals to answer security questions or even figure out your password.

 3. Disable location services

-When you allow social media sites to continuously access your location, you’re potentially giving cybercriminals a chance to see where you live and work.
+When you allow social media sites to access your location continuously, you’re potentially allowing cybercriminals to see where you live and work.
 Social media sites can track where you are at any given moment.
 The solution to this safety issue is to disable your location services on each website.

 Facebook and other social media sites also use tracking cookies behind the scenes to track your movements online and collect data about you.
 These cookies are used primarily to display ads to you based on your online activity, but they could also reveal additional information about you to cybercriminals.